AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 #### In this section, we will be running through the basics of pre-processing single-cell RNA-seq data.

 We will be using a tag-based scRNA-seq sample from [Tabula Muris data](https://www.nature.com/articles/s41586-018-0590-4).
 This dataset is made of 20 mouse organs that were sequenced using 10X Genomics Chromium single cell sequencing methods.
-In these methods, cells are separated by emulsion/droplets, and individual cells are given barcodes.
+For 10X Genomics scRNA-seq data, cells are separated by emulsion/droplets, and individual cells are given barcodes.
 These data also have
 [Unique Molecular Identifiers (UMIs)](http://www.nature.com/doifinder/10.1038/nmeth.2772)